Liman, Novi Sad: Education

 There are two primary schools.
 "Jovan Popović" (built in 1972) located in Liman II, and "Žarko Zrenjanin" (built in 1950) located in Liman III.

-The music school of "Isidor Bajić" (founded in 1909) moved from its old building in Stražilovska Street in Star Grad neighborhood to its new building (built in 2011) at Tzar Lazar Boulevard along with the ballet school of Novi Sad (founded in 1947) where they share the same building.
+The music school of "Isidor Bajić" (founded in 1909) moved from its old building in Stražilovska Street in Star Grad neighborhood to its new building (built in 2011) at Cara Lazara Boulevard along with the ballet school of Novi Sad (founded in 1947) where they share the same building.
 One of the schools concert halls are also used by the city during cultural events.

 The Liman neighborhoods also have several public and private kindergartens.

 Within Liman 1 is the University City (Student City) of the University of Novi Sad with the Rectory and Faculties of Technical Sciences, Agriculture, Philosophy, Law, Natural Sciences & Mathematics, Technological and Economics, as well as the Higher Economic-Commercial School.
-The university city also includes the Faculty of Sport & Physical Education, located on the north side of Tzar Lazar Boulevard in Star Grad.
+The university city also includes the Faculty of Sport & Physical Education, located on the north side of Cara Lazara Boulevard in Star Grad.
 The western part of the university campus consists of student dormitories, an assistant home, a student health facility, student co-operatives, restaurants and a supply center, with a mixed-goods shop, a bookstore and other necessary facilities.
 No university city in the country has such a complex campus in one place.
 Some buildings of the university complex (student dormitories) are also on Liman 3.
 Liman I was started as a housing project for professors of the University of Novi Sad.